dfki-ric/pytransform3d/doc/source/user_guide/euler_angles.rst

 Range of Angles
 ---------------

-Euler angles rotate about three basis vectors with by the angles :math:`\alpha`, :math:`\beta`, and :math:`\gamma`.
+Euler angles rotate about three basis vectors by the angles :math:`\alpha`, :math:`\beta`, and :math:`\gamma`.
 If we want to find the Euler angles that correspond to one rotation matrix :math:`R`, there is an infinite number of solutions because we can always add or subtract